Llewxamris/programming-practice/README.md

 mutilated string, and it's remains.
 Written in Python.

 ### Talkin' Clock
+Development in progress.
 Enter in a 24-hour format time, and the page returns tells you that time in English.
 Written in JavaScript.

 ### Hyle
 Calculate cost to tile a room.
 Incredibly simple.
 Made in, and made to learn the